MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/install/planning-for-a-minrole-server-deployment-in-sharepoint-server.md

 ### Converting Single-Server Farm into a multiple server farm

 You can convert a single-server farm into a multiple-server farm.
 To do this, use the role conversion feature.
-For more information about how to change a server role, see [Role conversion using MinRole in SharePoint Servers 2016 and 2019](../administration/role-conversion-using-minrole-in-sharepoint-server-2016.md).
+For more information about how to change a server role, see [Role conversion using MinRole in SharePoint Servers 2016, 2019, and Subscription Edition](../administration/role-conversion-using-minrole-in-sharepoint-server-2016.md).

 ## Opting out of MinRole
 <a name="opt"> </a>